openfifth/koha-plugin-store/README.md

   - Provides REST API to be consumed by core Koha
   - Automatically manage latest version releases for each plugin

+- Notes
+  - A `my_app.conf` file is required.
+Follow the example from `my_app.conf.example`
+  - The `kpz_packages` directory is used to store `.kpz` files download from github.
+  - To install cpan dependencies, run `cpanm --installdeps . ` at the project root dir.

 # Client
 - VueJS App
 - Relevant repo/branch [here](https://github.com/PTFS-Europe/koha/tree/plugin_store)